 All income arising to any person by virtue of the revocable transfer of assets is included in the income of transferor.

-a) Any income such as salary, commission, fees or any other remuneration arising to the spouse of the individual from the concern in which such individual has a substantial interest.
+a) Any income such as salary, commission, fees or any other remuneration arising to the spouse of the individual from the concern in which such individual has a substantial interest will be taxable in the hands of individual who has substantial interest.

 b) When there is a transfer of an asset (other than house property) from one spouse to other otherwise than for adequate consideration, any income arising to the transferee from the transferred asset shall be included in the total income of the transferor.